Five tips to nail RMIT’s Open Day

 3. Aim to learn about your future course or study area

-• See what your course will be like by speaking with academics and student ambassadors in the know.
-Hear from your future lecturers on the course structure, work-integrated learning opportunities and entry requirements for the program you want to study.
+• Discover exactly what your future course will be like from academics and student ambassadors in the know.
+Our lecturers can tell you all about course structure, work-integrated learning opportunities and entry requirements for your dream degree.

 4. Find out about RMIT’s student clubs and societies

-Open Day isn’t just about discovering uni courses, it’s also a time to hear from the vibrant voices in the student clubs and societies.
+There is so much more to university than just studying and coursework, it’s about making friends, exploring your passions and trying out new hobbies.
+That’s why our university Open Day isn’t just about discovering uni courses.
+It’s also a time to hear from the vibrant voices in the student clubs and societies.

-Whether you want to indulge your passion for chess, help build an electric racing vehicle or are just looking to play some basketball, there is a club or society for you.
+Whether you want to indulge your passion for chess, help build an electric racing vehicle or join a sporting team, there is a club or society for you.

 As you walk around our campuses on Open Day, you’ll spot plenty of RMIT’s clubs out and about, so be sure to ask about the ones you’re interested in.